hyprwm/hyprland-wiki/pages/Configuring/Advanced-config.md

 to your config and you're done.

 {{< hint type=important >}}
-`pass` has currently a minor issue with XWayland and may not fully work on XWayland apps.
+XWayland is a bit wonky.
+Make sure that what you're passing is a "global Xorg keybind", otherwise passing from a different XWayland app may not work.

 It works flawlessly with all native Wayland applications though.